CityofSantaMonica/SalarySchedules.Client/README.md

 See this branch in action on the [demo site](http://cityofsantamonica.github.io/SalarySchedules).

-All data provided in this repository is licensed under the [Open Data Commons Attribution License (ODC-By) v1.0](https://opendatacommons.org/licenses/by/1.0/index.html).
-See the [LICENSE](./LICENSE) file for the full text and details.
+All data provided in this repository is licensed under the [Open Data Commons Attribution License (ODC-By) v1.0](./ODC-By).

+The code in this repository is licensed under the [MIT license](./LICENSE).

 ## The Data